tigmoore/enigma/README.md

 Detailed Examples
 For a complete walkthrough with detailed explanations and examples, please refer to:

-[demo.ipynb](demo.ipynb): Step-by-step tutorial of the analysis pipeline
+[demo.ipynb](demo.ipynb): Step-by-step tutorial of the analysis pipeline as well as answers to relevant questions
 ### Quick Start
 ```python
 import os